Whosydd/prettier-config/README.md

 ## Issues

-- If you see this dialog many times, please switch to the other profile which installed this extension and back.
+- If you see this dialog many times, please switch to the other profile which installed this extension and replace 'configID' with 'configRaw'.